TylerBoylan/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Mz2RBcJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This image shows where I went into the osTicket virtual machine, into the osTicket desktop folder and extracted the PHP folder from the files list so I was able to go into the PHP folder and get information that I needed.
+This image shows the osTicket virtual machine after I extracted the required installation files.
+I navigated to the osTicket-Installation-Files folder on the desktop and unpacked the PHP installer.
+From there, I moved the extracted PHP files to the C:\Windows\PHP directory.

+This step was essential for setting up the environment osTicket needs to run.
+By manually installing PHP, I was able to verify the correct version, ensure all the necessary extensions were available, and prepare for integration with IIS in the next steps of the setup.
 </p>
 <br />